xmkevinchen/CKMessagesKit/README.md

 ## Current version

-### 1.1.1
+### 1.2
-- Fix inputToolbar deallocated when presents `CKMessagesViewController` as Model
+- Refactor the message size calculation logic, centralize them into the `CKMessageSizeCalculator`, remove the logic from `CKMessagesViewLayout`
+- When connect to hardware keyboard, `CKMessagesView` now just update its contentInset with input toolbar size

 ### [Release Notes](CHANGELOG.md)

 <hr/>
-Finally, CKMessagesKit is strongly inspired by [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) and [LayerKit](https://layer.com/).
+Finally, CKMessagesKit was inspired by [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) and [LayerKit](https://layer.com/).
 Thanks to Authors and Contributors

 However, there're some reasons pushing me to create CKMessagesKit by myself

 * Pure Swift implementation, written in Swift 3.0
 * Nested collection UI presentation support, like using `UICollectionView`, `UITableView` in `UICollectionViewCell` to show such **Data Card** UI design
-* Make customize easier and more close to the SOLID taste
+* Protocol-Orientated Programming & SOLID Principle strictly follows